evought/VCard-Tools/README.md

 Composer also provides the autoloading script required to use the vCardTools classes in an application.

-_NOTE_: Due to issue [#94](https://github.com/evought/VCard-Tools/issues/94) the
-latest Composer snapshot is required.
-The underlying defect in Composer has been fixed but has not yet been packaged in a regular release.

 Composer will locate and install two other php libraries required by VCardTools,

 * [rhumsaa/uuid](https://github.com/ramsey/uuid): A tool for generating